-This final practicum course in the psychiatric mental health nurse practitioner track emphasizes the integration of the theoretical and practical content incorporated throughout the program and provides an opportunity to experience the role of an independent psychiatric mental health practitioner while in a supervised environment.
+NURS 760 Population Health: Disease Prevention and Management This course provides a basis for advanced practice nursing by exploring socioeconomic and cultural determinants of individual and population health.
+The role of the advanced practice nurse in risk assessment, counseling education, and screening for chronic diseases will be emphasized.
+Learners will analyze factors related to access to health care and learn about programs and policies that address existing inequities and emphasize improvements in population health.
+NURS 767 Practicum in PMH Advanced Practice Nursing This final practicum course in the psychiatric mental health nurse practitioner track emphasizes the integration of the theoretical and practical content incorporated throughout the program and provides an opportunity to experience the role of an independent psychiatric mental health practitioner while in a supervised environment.
 Principles of interprofessional and intradisciplinary practice, patient advocacy and political activism are emphasized.
+This course is offered online, but also required 240 hours in a clinical setting.
+2 sem. hrs.

 Mathematics

 Mathematics Graduate Course

 The mathematics curriculum promotes the development of skills in logical reasoning, problem solving, data analysis, and the communication of ideas.

 Course Description: